daily word - called, chosen

 Add new comment

-daily word - valid feelings
+daily word - progress

 Dale Cresap's picture